Artists/Bands [I-J]

 Guitar/vocals

 In 1975, while a student at Armidale High School Bruce Jones co-founded Elsess with Peter Kerr, Peter Makeham, David Lennon and Jon Anderson.
 Along with the Duval High-based Edge, Elsess was one of Armidale’s leading high school bands.
-Jones, who had a distinctive vocal and stage presence, later played with Peter Kerr in the pop/rock outfit, Kordz.
-Jones is the younger brother of Bob Jones (see below).
+Jones, who had a distinctive vocal and stage presence, later played with Peter Kerr in the pop/rock outfit, Kordz, with Doiran James [above]

 ROBERT ‘BOB’ JONES

-After Armidale Jones left Armidale for Sydney in the late 1970s he fronted the band Stunned Mullet land later formed The Chooks with Brian Moore and Kim Constable (both had previously played in Constable, Green and Moore).
-Of these groups The Chooks arguably had the most popular following, particularly in inner city venues such as the Sandringham Hotel, Newtown.
-The band released at least one single. a cover of the Herman’s Hermits classic, “Something Good.”
+After Armidale Jones left Armidale for Sydney he fronted the band Stunned Mullet (1978-1980).
+Two of its singles included a Jones’ songs, the first being, “Changing Horses,” an A-side collaboration with two other members.
+It was followed a year of so later by Jones’ “I Want You a Lot” (which was backed by a cover of Michael Nesmith’s “Different Drum”).
+After the demise of Stunned Mulket Jones formed The Chooks with fellow-Armidalians Brian Moore and Kim Constable (both had previously played in Constable, Green and Moore).
+Of the two Sydney groups The Chooks arguably had the most popular following, particularly in inner city venues such as the Sandringham Hotel (Newtown) and the Oxford Tavern (Petersham).
+The band released at least one single, a cover of the Herman’s Hermits classic, “Something Good.”
 The B-side comprised a Bob Jones original, “Heads or Tails.”
-Another of Jones’ songs, “I Want You a Lot” was an A-side for Stunned Mullet (backed by a cover of Michael Nesmith’s “Different Drum“).
-Following the disbanding of The Chooks in the early to mid-1980s Jones formed Forever 15.
+Following the disbanding of The Chooks in March 1982 Jones formed Forever 15.

 Kelsey at the 7 Brothers – L-R: Ron Lane, Brian Moore and Bob Jones (James Arthur out of shot)